Centre could have used any nat'l symbol other than lotus for G20 logo: Mamata | Politics

 Centre could have used any nat'l symbol other than lotus for G20 logo: Mamata

-West Bengal Chief Minister Mamata Banerjee on Monday stated that the controversy over the use of lotus in the G20 logo is not a non-issue but she would refrain from raising it as the matter, if discussed outside, may not augur well for the country.The CM also contended that the central government could have chosen any national symbol other than the lotus for the summits logo, as the flower also represents a political party.The Congress has alleged that the Centre used lotus in the G20 logo in a bid to promote the Bharatiya Janata Party.
+Chief Minister Mamata Banerjee Monday said that the controversy over the use of lotus in the G20 logo is not a non-issue but she will not raise it as the matter, if discussed outside, may not augur well for the country.She also contended that the Centre could have chosen any national symbol other than the lotus for the summits logo, as the flower also represents a political party.The Congress has alleged that the central government used the flower in the G20 logo to promote the BJP.

 - Country: